JinyiShang/Final-Project-Group5/Individual-Final-Report/Yu-Cao/Code/README.md

 ```

 ## Train the Model to get MSE and R2
-Train the MLPRegressor() model with parameters get above.
+Train the MLPRegressor() model with parameters got above.
 ```
 nn = MLPRegressor(hidden_layer_sizes=hls,
                   activation=paras['activation'],